Articles on: Developer API

 • ml_model: Results from the machine learning model.

-• heatmap_status: Status of heatmap generation (pending or ready).
+• heatmap_status: Status of heatmap generation (pending, ready, or failed).

 Analysis Result Explanation